GoogleChrome/CertificateTransparency/log_policy.md

 * Not impose conditions on retrieving or sharing data from the logs.
 * Not present two or more conflicting views of the Merkle Tree at different times and/or to different parties.
-* Accept certificates issued by Google's Merge Delay Monitor Root to enable Google to monitor the log's compliance to these policies.
+* Accept certificates issued by Google's Merge Delay Monitor Root [certificate](mmd_monitor_root.crt) to enable Google to monitor the log's compliance to these policies.
 * Notify the Chrome team of any and all changes to information gathered during the log inclusion process by detailing such changes in an update to the CT log operator bug on the [Chromium Issue